 I hold a Master of Education degree from Lesley University with teacher certification from Shady Hill Teacher Training program in Cambridge and a Bachelor of Arts in Human Development and English from Boston College.

-Over the past ten years, I grew in knowledge and empathy during my work with three women artists living with memory loss, as we together discovered creative expression.
+Over the past ten years, I grew in knowledge and empathy while working with three women artists living with memory loss, as we together discovered new outlets for creative expression.

 For three years, as Mass Program Coordinator at ARTZ (Artists for Alzheimer’s) I directed the